UMiamiLibraries/Esploro/README.md

 this takes the researcher feeds and removes blank and duplicate affiliations, and soon to map existing academic units to employee grouping.

 ## getOAI.py
-getOAI.py harvests all metadata from an OAI-PMH endpoint.
+getOAI.py harvests all metadata from an OAI-PMH endpoint (in this case a BePress instance).

 Usage: > python getOAI.py url [parameters]